Israel lobby in the United States: 20th century

 In the 1950s, the American Zionist Committee for Public Affairs was created by Isaiah L. Kenen.
 During the presidency of Dwight D. Eisenhower, Israel's concerns were not at the forefront.
 Other problems in the Middle East and the Soviet Union were paramount, and Israel's American supporters were not as active as they had been.
 AZCPA formed a pro-Israel lobbying committee to counter rumors that the Eisenhower administration was going to investigate the American Zionist Council.
 AZCPA's executive committee decided to change their name from American Zionist Committee for Public Affairs to American Israel Public Affairs Committee.

 The relationship between Israel and the U.S. government began with strong popular support for Israel and governmental reservations about the wisdom of creating a Jewish state; formal inter-government relations remained chilly until 1967.

+Since the 1970s, the Anti-Defamation League, known for its pro-Israel advocacy, has promoted the concept of a new antisemitism, describing criticism of Israel or opposition to Zionism as antisemitic.
+After the 1967 Arab–Israeli War, the ADL, with the support of AIPAC founder Isaiah L. Kenen, "sought to portray certain 'anti-Israel' actions as anti-Semitic", especially with regard to international calls for Israel to end its occupation of the West Bank, according to historian Ilan Pappé.

 Prior to 1967, the federal government of the United States provided some aid but was generally neutral towards Israel.
 However, in each year between 1976 and 2004, Israel received the most direct foreign assistance from the U.S. of any nation, approximately 0.1% of the $3 trillion U.S. annual budget.

+21st century

+During the 2026 elections, the Kentucky's 4th congressional district primary became the most expensive U.S. House primary in American history in May 11, 2026, with over $25.6 million in ad spending beating the prior record of $25.2 million from the Democratic Primary for New York's 16th congressional district in 2024.
+By May 17, ad spending exceeded $32 million, with pro-Israel interest groups accounting for over $9 million of the spending against Thomas Massie.
+Massie described the primary election as a "referendum on whether Israel gets to buy seats in Congress".